A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Proofs in Section

-\end{theorem} The proof of Theorem \ref{thm:max-dist} relies on the following two lemmas, which transform the computation of $\mathbb{D}_\alpha^{min}$ to a one-dimensional optimization problem.
+The proof of Theorem \ref{thm:max-dist} relies on the following two lemmas, which transform the computation of $\mathbb{D}_\alpha^{min}$ into a one-dimensional optimization problem.
 The first lemma upper-bounds the maximum possible distance. \begin{lemma} Suppose that $n\geq 2$.
 It holds that

 where the function $g(\alpha,c)$ is defined by